Americus-Sumter Panthers slaughter Pike County in first game of 2021 - Americus Times-Recorder

 Fortunately for the Pirates, they were able to score two more points when Dylan Jett hit a jump shot to open the final quarter.
 However, the Panthers continued to force several turnovers and scored points off those turnovers on their way to an 86-6 shellacking of PCHS.

 ASHS had four players score in double figures.
 Brandon Pope led all scorers with 21 points and Michael Johnson poured in 15.
-Keldrick Flemming score 12 points and Kyric Davis chipped in 11.
+Keldrick Flemming scored 12 points and Kyric Davis chipped in 11.

 With the win, the Panthers improve to 4-2 overall and 3-0 in Region 2-AAA competitions.
 They will now turn their attention to Tuesday, January 12, when they travel up to Forsyth to take on Mary Persons in another Region 2-AAA contest.
 Tip off is scheduled for 7:30 p.m.